kmaptool/kmap/README.md

 make install    # or make install PREFIX=~/.local
 ```

-The Swift standard library is linked statically, so the binary runs on a machine without
+The Swift standard library is statically linked into the binary, Swift is not required on
-Swift.
+the target machine.

-**Windows.** Install Swift as described on
+**Windows.** Install Swift by following the instructions at
-[swift.org/install/windows](https://www.swift.org/install/windows/) — the page also lists
+[swift.org/install/windows](https://www.swift.org/install/windows/).
+The page also lists
 the Visual Studio components the toolchain needs.
 Then:

 ```powershell